Creating Palaces for the People

 YMCA de Dorchester

-Fitness Center Expansion and New Roofs
+Fitness Center expansion and new roofs

-Total Investment: $600K
+Total Investment: $600,000

 YMCA de East Boston